ericholscher/ericholscher.com/site/blog/2013/dec/23/read-the-docs-2013-stats.rst

 Funding
 -------

+Our hosting costs are sponsored by `Rackspace`_, which is fantasticly generous of them.

 Development on Read the Docs is funded by the community `on Gittip`_.
 I am very grateful for the support that the community has given the project over the years.
 It is great validation that people value the service you are providing,